These Turkeys Are Smokin'

 Whether you are a loyal fan of this superb, locally-made Texas bird or a slightly wary newcomer, Sam Greenberg will have you convinced with one taste of his turkey.
 The classic story of this dark, somewhat unassuming bird is told by Mr. Greenberg with a smirk.
 He says the color of his birds does alarm some first-time customers, like a Dallas woman who called quite upset after receiving a Greenberg turkey for a family gathering.
 "She said, 'Mr. Greenberg, it's all burned up!
 It's just not right!
 I can't serve this!
 You will have to send another.'
 I said, you try it.
 Just try it, if you are not happy I will send you a refund.
 I had to talk her into it," he says.
 "About 30 minutes later I get another call.
 It's the same lady.
 She said, 'Mr. Greenberg, you're gonna have to send another one.
 We couldn't stop eating it.'"

-Members of the Greenberg family will be in our Austin, San Antonio and Houston stores before Thanksgiving sampling this decadent turkey the weeks ahead of Thanksgiving, so we invite you to stop by and taste a slice.
-Or, just ask our Market Partners – they will tell you how good this turkey tastes!
+We will be sampling this decadent turkey the weeks ahead of Thanksgiving, so we invite you to stop by and taste a slice.
+Or, just ask our Market and Holiday Hotline Partners – they will tell you how good this turkey tastes!

 Because this bird is richer and smokier than other turkeys it is perfect to create other offerings after the main meal is over.
 Greenberg Smoked Turkey stock (stew the carcass with onions and vegetables) for a smoked turkey gumbo with Andouille sausage, a twist on the perennial favorites with Greenberg Smoked Turkey quesadillas or get out your food processor or blender to create a Greenberg Smoked Turkey paté.

-Each Greenberg Smoked Turkey weighs 9 pounds, is fully cooked and is ready-to-eat, but keep in mind this award-winning turkey is exclusively available at Central Market in November only.
+Each Greenberg Smoked Turkey weighs 8-10 pounds, is fully cooked and is ready-to-eat, but keep in mind this award-winning turkey is exclusively available at Central Market stores and Holiday Hotline in November only

 Here are a few additional Greenberg Turkey tips: